-- Make a list of ‘things to do’ and prioritise working on the most important things first, but do put a time frame on the less important tasks, otherwise they tend to be put off indefinitely.
+- Make a list of ‘things to do’ and prioritise working on the most important things first, but put a time frame on the less important tasks, otherwise, they tend to be put off indefinitely.

 - Let go of perfectionism.
 Prioritise what is vital to include in any piece of work, and work on those first.
 If time allows you can add things that enhance the work afterwards.
 Give yourself a certain amount of time for each task – when that time is up, move on to your next task.

 - If you have too much to do, ask your manager which tasks they would like you to do first.
 Ask if any of workload could be given to somebody else or could they allocate an assistant to help you as a temporary measure.

 - Decide what time you’d like to leave work.
 It may help to put a reminder on your phone or computer diary to alert you when that time is approaching.

 - If you have concerns about your work performance, ask for feedback from your manager about what you’re doing well and how you could improve.
 Ask colleagues and friends what they appreciate about you and how you could become more effective at work.
 Invest in a book on building your confidence.

 - Try not to take your work home.
 Make a list of things to do the next day before you leave work.
 It may be helpful to keep a note pad near your bed so if you think of something during the night you can jot it down, rather than lying awake worrying that you might have forgotten it by the morning.